DeolaDev/book-pics-API/README.md

 # A single page 'Book Pictures' application + API

-Users can send a text with a picture of their favourite book and have it displayed on the webpage.
+Users can send a text to my TWILIO number with a picture of their favourite book and have it displayed on the webpage.

 Framework used: Vue.js